ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/vault-types.md

   displayLockingOptions: boolean;
 ```

 In the same file, update the `ngOnInit()` to determine if we need to display the options since this is really only an option if we are running on mobile.
 We will also query the vault to determine if biometric authentication is available, meaning that the device supports it and the user has properly enabled it.
 If so, we will add that as the first option.
+You will need to inject the `Platform` service in the constructor.

 ```TypeScript
   async ngOnInit() {